Little Boxes (film)

-Little Boxes is a 2016 American dramedy film, directed by Rob Meyer and written by Annie Howell.
+Little Boxes is a 2016 American independent dramedy film, directed by Rob Meyer and written by Annie Howell.
 It stars Melanie Lynskey, Nelsan Ellis, Armani Jackson, Oona Laurence, Janeane Garofalo, and Christine Taylor.
 The film had its world premiere at the Tribeca Film Festival on April 15, 2016.
-It was released on April 14, 2017, by Gunpowder & Sky.
+It was released theatrically in the United States on April 14, 2017 by Gunpowder & Sky, receiving generally positive reviews.

 Plot

 An interracial family struggles to adjust when they move from Brooklyn, New York to a small town in Washington State.